-Recently, we have heard a lot about inappropriate adjustments by some famous yoga gurus and a lot of talks have been centred on the abuse of power and awareness of trauma and a lot of talks have been around adjustments in yoga.
+Recently, we may have heard a lot about inappropriate adjustments by some famous yoga gurus, and there have been many talks centred around the abuse of power.
+There is also definitely a welcoming awareness of trauma in the yoga world.

-It is nevertheless important to state that it is a very sensitive issue and invokes a lot of discussion about trust and trauma and that is good.
+It is important to state that it is a compassionate issue and invokes a lot of discussion about trust and trauma, and that is good.
 We constantly have to learn and keep up to date with the current socio-economic environment.

-Also, we have to remind ourselves that biological variability makes each person’s body unique and each person has a different experience and stores this experience.
+We have to remind ourselves that biological variability makes each person’s body unique, and each person has a different experience and stores this experience.

-Touching in such is defined and experienced by each individual differently and even thus we may have the best of intentions, one touch can be interpreted by two people differently and I would add there also is a cultural difference.
+Touching in such is defined and experienced by each individual differently.
+Even thus, we may have the best of intentions, one touch can be interpreted by two people differently, and I would add a cultural difference.
 When I was living in Southern Spain, people stood so close to me at the traffic lights that even me (who is a very touchy person) became uncomfortable in the beginning.
-Each culture has its own intimate unique shape.
-We can see this in how we greet people, some cultures kiss, some cultures shake hands.
+Each culture has its own way.
+We can see this in how we greet people; some cultures kiss, some cultures shake hands.

 According to yogic philosophy, touch is one of the subtle elements that make up our individual cosmos.